 Forgiving those that Hurt Us – Only Through Him

 I am so very glad that He gave us the opportunity to walk through this fire.
 We all feel rescued and free at this point.
 He did what we always ask Him to.
 His will.
 Guide us.
 Make us who He wants us to be.
 Protect us.
 Mold us.
 Make a clean heart in us.

 I ain’t got no complaints.
 He is our good, good Father.

 My children are doing great by the way.
-Any illusions, or should I say delusions, they had about adults being wise or having the answers has been cleared up.
+Any illusions, or should I say delusions, they had about adults being wise or having the answers have been cleared up.
 But that’s good and healthy, after all, we are all just people, trying and messing up.
 Most young people I know are wiser than the adults around them.

 Forgiving those that hurt my children?
 Yep, what was meant for harm, Yah has turned to good.

-We have observed what people speaking falsely, covering anger with nice words brings forth.
+Having observed what people speaking falsely, covering anger with nice words brings forth.

-We know beyond a shadow of a doubt that the Scriptures are very clear on how to deal with conflict.
+Knowing beyond a shadow of a doubt that the Scriptures are very clear on how to deal with conflict.
 We have lived the results of the Word being ignored.

 And we have seen the Glorious works of Yah in our hearts as He has healed each one of us.